Tamschi/epapi/README.md

 ## Recommended bootstraps
 - For the bleeding-edge EPAPI5 (what is hosted on this repo), [EndPwn3](https://endpwn.github.io/endpwn3/) is recommended.
 - If you want to use the older, but more stable EPAPI4, [bootsyhax](http://super.fuck.world/) is recommended.
+- Only use Discord's webapp?
+Don't worry, we didn't forget you, just use [EndPwn Lite](https://endpwn.github.io/endpwnlite/)!